 The Christmas parade happened in Cloverdale on the night of Sunday, December 1st in 2019.
 The parade was inspired by a soft drink commercial from 1997 and featured a variety of lit-up trucks, cars and other vehicles.
 Food and other items were available for purchase along the route and all proceeds benefited the Surrey Food Bank and Christmas Bureau.

-Last year the parade started at 5:00 pm and it was free to attend (but donations were encouraged).
+In 2019 the parade started at 5:00 pm and it was free to attend (but donations were encouraged).

 Read our Surrey Santa Parade of Lights article for details.

 The parade in downtown Vancouver is an annual event that attracts hundreds of thousands of people in years with good weather.

 In 2019 the parade took place on Sunday, December 1st.
 Pre-parade activities happened in the plaza outside the Vancouver Art Gallery from 10:00 am until noon.
 The parade itself started at around 12:00 pm and went along Georgia Street and Howe Street.
 Folk were invited to bring a donation for the Greater Vancouver Food Bank Society, but the event itself was free.

 For more information, check out our Vancouver Santa Claus Parade article.

 Other articles that might be of interest include the following: